Art and Art History

 Study in art history and the visual arts, in the context of the liberal tradition, is intended to help students become intellectually mature and to encourage creative development and the searching for values.

 The objective of the Art department is to educate students in the visual arts and in the humanities and to assist them in developing their perceptual and technical skills to handle problems of their craft.
-Considerable out-of-class work is expected in all courses in the Department.
+Studio Art majors are guided to develop a studio practice that is conceptually rigorous, inventive and open to contemporary questions inside of and outside of the arts.

 The Art History major involves students both in academic studies and in experiential involvement in art history.
 Students in the senior seminar have designed presented and published original research, designed independent exhibits, commissioned original art works, and pursued internships at galleries and museums.
 After graduation, students have pursued careers in auction houses, galleries, museums, historical societies and colleges and universities.